Homepage > Journal > Exploratory research

 • Empathize — to deeper understand users' emotions, positions, and conditions.

-It allows UX/UI designers to understand better the problem they are trying to solve.
-It is a fundamental basis for formulating design hypotheses, which can then be subjected to verification.
+It allows UX/UI designers to better understand the problem they're trying to solve.
+It's also a fundamental basis for formulating design hypotheses that can be verified.

 Thus, the design process is not haphazard but structured, purposeful, and more rational.

-Exploratory Research can also be a starting point for conducting quantitative research, allowing you to test solutions and identify the most effective ones.
+Exploratory research can also be a starting point for quantitative research, allowing you to test solutions and identify the most effective ones.

-A common reason for using Exploratory Research is the desire to discover a new field of innovation, a niche, or new areas into which a digital product can fit.
+A common reason for using exploratory research is to discover a new field of innovation, a niche, or new areas into which a digital product can fit.

-Exploratory Research is used to create new ideas by seeking answers to questions with a high level of generality.
+Exploratory research creates new ideas by seeking answers to questions with a high level of generality.

 Flexibility, which we have already mentioned, is expressed in the absence of rigid rules for selecting single or combined research methods and techniques.

-Individual In-Depth Interviews and Focus groups are heavily formalized methods.
+Individual in-depth interviews and focus groups are heavily formalized methods.
 They consist of conversations with respondents who are asked to express their opinions, comments, and observations regarding the digital product under study.
+These methods provide researchers with valuable qualitative data.

-Diary Studies enable the systematic collection of data in a special questionnaire, in which a respondent writes down all actions related to the subject of a study.
+Diary studies enable the systematic collection of data through a special questionnaire in which a respondent writes down all actions related to the study's subject.

-Exploratory Research conducted in a remote formula allows you to, in an equally reliable, accurate, and credible way, collect data and discover behaviors, reactions, opinions, and attitudes of users of digital products.
+Exploratory research conducted remotely allows you to collect data in an equally reliable, accurate, and credible way and discover the behaviors, reactions, opinions, and attitudes of digital product users.

-An appropriate approach to techniques of carrying out a study enables you to obtain valuable data.
+An appropriate approach to the techniques used in carrying out a study enables you to obtain valuable data.

-When conducting Exploratory Research, it is necessary to ensure the following:
+When conducting exploratory research, it's necessary to ensure the following:

 • Credibility and trust (toward research, researcher, and the subject of research)